jjaguayo/docker-stacks/README.md

 * Scientific Python Stack
 * Nengo 2.3.1

-# Basic Use
+# Basic Usage

-The following command downloads an image from DockerHub and starts a container using the image `jjaguayo/nengo-scipy-jupyter`.
+After installing Docker, the following command downloads an image from DockerHub and starts a container using the image `jjaguayo/nengo-scipy-jupyter`.
 The image has a Jupyter notebook server, listening for HTTP connections on port 8888, capable of running Nengo models.

 ```